DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/mage_folder.md

 `maps` and `dialogSkins` contain object literals (curly braces), which contain name-value pairs.
 For those object literals, the "name" is the name of the map/dialogSkin for an action to use, and the "value" is the file path for the appropriate JSON file.

 A `dialogSkin` called `default` is mandatory.

+NOTE: As of the ch2 version of the engine, map data is kept in its own JSON file, and is no longer included in `scenario.json`.
+(See below.)

 ### `entity_types.json`